DanielJu0925/League_of_Legends_prediction/README.md

 <h1>League of Legends: Prediction of Teams' Result in Tier1 Leagues Matches</h1>

 by Bofu Zou and Zhuoxuan Ju

-Our exploratory data analysis on this dataset can be found: https://danielju0925.github.io/Investigation-on-League-of-Legends/
+Our exploratory data analysis on this dataset can be found: <a href=https://danielju0925.github.io/Investigation-on-League-of-Legends/>

 ## Framing the Problem